luispflamminger/gateway-kong-charts/README.md

 ## Configuration

+### Platform

+You can select a platform (e.g. caas) to use predefined settings (e.g. securityContext) specifically dedicated to the platform. \
+Note that you can overwrite platform specific values in the values.yaml. \
+To add a new platform specific values.yaml, add the required values as platforName.yaml to the platforms folder and add is as a selectable option in the platformSpecificValue function.

+**Note:** Setting platform specific values in for the sub-chart by the platform specific platformName.yaml of your main

 ### Database

 No detailed configuration is necessary.
 PostgreSQL will be deployed together with StarGate.
 You should change the default passwords!